frehman/restful-express-starter/README.md

 ## To run the tests

+- It is recommended to use a separate db for unit tests.
-- In a separate terminal window run `npm test`
+- In a separate terminal window, while the app is still running, execute `npm test`